suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

 **Could parents' neighborhood choices also affect their children's future choices?**

-I propose a novel mechanism: neighborhood social learning about the technology of skill formation.
+I propose a novel mechanism: social learning about the technology of skill formation in the neighborhood.

 <table>